pcmasuzzo/pcmasuzzo.github.io/pages/cancer/chemo-pills.md

   {% include chemopills-gallery.html %}
 </div>

+---

 ### 12 hours away
-Based on the photos I took, I was also able to reconstruct the exact timestamps at which I took my medication on each day of chemotherapy.
-Using these timestamps, I then calculated the time interval between the morning and evening doses for that day.
+From the pictures names (the files names), I was also able to reconstruct the exact timestamps at which I took my medication on each day of chemotherapy.
+Using these timestamps, I then calculated the time interval between the morning and evening doses for each day.

+This is very simple and you can see how I did it using a small [python script](/scripts/chemopills-hours.py).

 _Why did this matter?_ At the hospital they told me it was important for me to take the pills with a lot of water and with **roughly 12 hours** between the two moments.
-Well, I am a sucker for instructions, and the distribution of the time lags shows it!
+Well, I am a sucker for instructions, and the distribution of the time lags clearly shows it.

 <div class="flourish-embed" data-src="visualisation/25494510">
   <script src="https://public.flourish.studio/resources/embed.js"></script>